Pick the one closest to your situation. The guide is organized so you can jump straight to what you need.

 A rebuilt (reconstructed) title in Oregon permanently carries the brand on every subsequent Oregon title per OAR 735-024-0025(4).
 This has measurable and permanent financial consequences: (1) Value discount -- rebuilt title vehicles typically sell for 20-40% less than comparable clean-title vehicles; (2) Financing -- most lenders will not finance rebuilt title vehicles, or will do so only at reduced loan-to-value ratios and higher rates; (3) Insurance -- standard comprehensive and collision coverage is often unavailable or available only at actual cash value with the rebuilt discount applied; (4) Resale -- future buyers are a narrower pool who understand what they are purchasing.
 If you are considering a rebuilt title vehicle at a significant discount, verify what caused the original damage with a VinPassed auction report showing pre-repair photos; confirm insurability with your insurer; confirm financing with your lender before committing.
 A rebuilt title can be a reasonable value purchase if the discount reflects the actual impairments.

 No. Oregon has no vehicle sales tax, no general sales tax, and no use tax on vehicles purchased within Oregon for registration in Oregon.
-A used car purchase from an Oregon dealer or Oregon private seller generates zero sales tax obligation at registration.
+So the answer to “does Oregon have sales tax on cars” is no: a used car purchase from an Oregon dealer or Oregon private seller generates zero sales tax obligation at registration.
 This is one of Oregon's most significant consumer advantages.
 Compare: Washington buyers pay 8-10% combined sales tax on vehicle purchases; California buyers pay 7.25% state rate plus local rates.
-The Oregon tax advantage applies only to Oregon residents buying within Oregon.
+The Oregon car sales tax advantage applies only to Oregon residents buying within Oregon.
 Non-resident buyers who purchase in Oregon and register in their home state owe use tax to their home state at registration -- Oregon's zero tax rate provides no benefit to them at registration.

 For a used car purchase in Oregon, here is what you will pay: (1) Title transfer fee -- a small flat fee payable to Oregon DMV; (2) Registration fees -- Oregon registration is weight-based and MPG-based for newer vehicles, varying from approximately $126 to $312 for a two-year registration for passenger vehicles model year 2000 and newer; (3) Document processing fee -- up to $250 with integrator or $200 without per ORS 822.043(4); always negotiable; (4) Corporate Activity Tax (CAT) passthrough -- dealers may pass the CAT (0.375% of sale price) to buyers; this is a business tax, not a government tax, and should be labeled clearly; (5) Vehicle Privilege Tax -- applies only to new taxable vehicles with 7,500 miles or fewer, never titled in Oregon; NOT applicable to used car purchases; (6) No sales tax, no use tax.
 The absence of sales tax is the defining financial feature of Oregon used car purchases for Oregon residents.
 Source: oregon.gov/odot/dmv; ORS 320.405; Oregon DOR.